 ✓ Don’t forget to buy… Spetses “amygdalota” (Greek macaroons) – Besides being delicious, these Spetses sweets are an excellent vegan option made with no eggs or butter.

 ✓ Truth or dare… Don’t miss the Armata Festival which takes place during the second week of September every year.
-The Spetses Classic Yacht Regatta to run on June 25-28, various theater camps, or the Spetses Mini Marathon, this year on October 13.
+The Spetses Classic Yacht Regatta, various theater camps, or the Spetses Mini Marathon.

 ♫ And today’s post comes to a close with a favorite fresh, ‘summery’ Greek song titled “Kriti, Kerkyra ke Nio” (or “Crete, Corfu and Ios”) performed by favorite Greek singer Themis Adamantidis about a dreamy sailboat ride around the Greek islands.